NAV

 edited_image.image The result after removing object, it it's a base64 encoded image.

-edited_image.watermark_mask This is the masked image of all previously erased parts.
+edited_image.mask This is the masked image of all previously erased parts.

 Continuing Watermark Removal with Manual Refinement